netenglabs/suzieq/docs/rest-server.md

     curl --insecure 'https://localhost:8000/api/v2/device/show?&access_token=496157e6e869ef7f3d6ecb24a6f6d847b224ee4f'
 ```

-The Suzieq docker container of course serves the data available under /suzieq/parquet inside the container.
+The Suzieq docker container of course serves the data available under `/home/suzieq/parquet` inside the container.
 You can mount the parquet data you've already gathered via the `-v` option.
 So an example of mounting the parquet directory with data would be to launch the container as follows:
 ```
-    docker run -itd -p 8000:8000 -v/home/netenglabs/work/suzieq/tests/data/multidc/parquet-out:/suzieq/parquet --name suzieq netenglabs/suzieq:latest
+    docker run -itd -p 8000:8000 -v /path/to/you/suzieq-data:/home/suzieq/parquet --name suzieq netenglabs/suzieq:latest
 ```

 The REST server has been implemented using the [fastapi](https://fastapi.tiangolo.com/) server.